zechlau14/zechlau14.github.io/projects/hot-mutant-vigilantes.md

 19. Telekinesis
 20. Speedster

-What is your vigilante specialty? (d6)

-1. Pilot / Driving
-2. Tracking / Scouting
-3. Negotiation / Deception
-4. Hacking
-5. Science / Gadgetry
-6. Martial Arts

-## Rolling Dice

 You have three stats.
 Assign 1, 2 and 3 to each of your stats.
 **HOT!** Charm baddies with your skin-tight spandex-clad hot body.
 **MUTANT!** Unleash your mutant superpower.
 **VIGILANTE!** Fight crime without the approval of the law.

+## Rolling Dice

 When you act to gain an advantage or solve a difficult problem, roll a number of six-sided dice equal to the most relevant stat.
 Spend determination (see below) on a 1-for-1 basis to add additional dice to the pool.

-If your highest dice beats the difficulty, you succeed.
+If your highest dice

+* beats the dificult, you succeed.

-If it's equal, you succeed, mark 1 stress and the GM tells you something bad that happens.
+* is equal to the difficulty, you succeed, gain 1 stress and the GM tells you something bad that happens.

-If it's lower, you fail, mark 1 stress and 1 determination and the GM tells you something bad that happens.
+* is lower than the difficulty, you fail, gain 1 stress and 1 determination and the GM tells you something bad that happens.

 Stress represents your overall condition, including physical injury, fatigue and emotional conditions like anger or embarrassment.